baishakh22/Bruteforce-using-Python/README.md

 # Bruteforce-using-Python

-A brute force attack is great way to guessing the password.
-Hacker are always using all possible combination to guess the correct login info.
-Here I'm create a python script, where I can find password from a website.
-In this project I know the user name which is "username" and password is 5 letter, however, I don't the password.
-So my job here to create a random password where I used some common combination of letter and number.
+A brute force attack is a great way to guess the password.
+Hackers are always using all possible combinations to guess the correct login info.
+Here I create a python script, where I can find passwords from a website.
+In this project I know the user name which is "username" and the password is 5 letters, however, I don't the password.
+So my job here is to create a random password where I used some common combination of letters and numbers.
 Here is my plan before I start this project:

-First, Look for a vulenable website which is authorized to hack.
-If I can't either create a basic login website or use metasploit.
+First, Look for a vulnerable website that is authorized to hack.
+If I can't either create a basic login website or use Metasploit.

 Second, use windows instead of macOS.
-It have more fucntion and easy to use.
-Specially "Metasploit" only works on windows and linux machine.
+It has more functions and is easy to use.
+Especially "Metasploit" only works on Windows and Linux machines.

 Third, Install python in my system.

-Fourth, work on a python code which can generates random letter or number.
+Fourth, work on a python code that can generate random letters or numbers.

-Disclaimer: Please don't use this in an actual website.
-Because this is not an ethical hacker do.
-You can just use it just for practice or learn.
-This is totally illigal, you might get charge for this.
-So, my advice will be use this on your created login environment or the best way to practice is "Metasploit".
-Which create a vulerabile website to play around it.
+Disclaimer: Please don't use this on an actual website.
+Because this is not what an ethical hacker does.
+You can just use it just for practice or learning.
+This is totally illegal, you might get charged for this.
+So, my advice will be to use this on your created login environment or the best way to practice is "Metasploit".
+Which creates a vulnerable website to play around it.

-Before, I'm going to start I need a login website where I can hack ethically.
+Before I'm going to start I need a login website where I can hack ethically.
 So I choose this website:
 ![Screen Shot 2022-05-07 at 5 22 24 PM](https://user-images.githubusercontent.com/93491482/167317020-c1af716e-6a2c-4a77-982c-024160f7b75e.png)

 Then click right side on your mouse then click "Inspect"